-Sukuh is a Hindu temple which gives an impression of a striking simplicity for visitors.
-The impression gained from the temple quite different from those obtained from the major temples in Central Java, such as Prambanan and Borobudur temples.
-Even the shape of the temple Sukuh be similar to Maya in Mexico cultural heritage or cultural heritage Incas in South America.
-This structure also remind the visitors of its shape like a pyramid in Egypt.
+Sukuh is the Hindus temple with an impression of striking simplicity for visitors.
+The impression gained from the temple, which is quite different from those obtained from the major temples in Central Java, such as Prambanan and Borobudur temples.
+Even the shape of the Sukuh temple is similar to Maya's cultural heritage building in Mexico or the cultural heritage of Incas in South America.
+The structure of the Sukuh temple reminds the visitors of its shape like a pyramid in Egypt.

-The impression of simplicity caught the attention of acclaimed Dutch archaeologist W.F Stutterheim in the year of 1930.
-He tried to explain it by giving three arguments:
+The simplicity of impression caught the attention of acclaimed Dutch archaeologist W.F Stutterheim in the year 1930.
+He tried to explain it by giving 3 arguments:

-- First, the possibility of temple sculptors Sukuh not a mason but Persian carpenter from the village and not from the palace
+- First, the possibility of temple sculptors Sukuh was not a mason but a Persian carpenter from the village and it is not from the palace

-- Second, Sukuh temples was made with a bit hasty so less tidy
+- Second, Sukuh temples were made with a little bit hasty so less tidy

-- Third, the political situation ahead of time with the collapse of Majapahit as urged by the forces of Islam Demak is not possible to create a large and magnificent temple
+- Third, the political situation ahead of time with the collapse of Majapahit kingdom as urged by the forces of Islam Demak was not possible to create a large and magnificent temple

-The visitors who enter the main door gate will see the most distinctive architectural forms that are not listed but slightly tilted upright, shaped like a trapezoid with a roof on it.
-The stones that were in the temple is coloured slightly reddish, because the type of stone used is an adhesit.
+When entering the main door gate will see the most distinctive architectural forms that are not listed but slightly tilted upright, shaped like a trapezoid with a roof on it.
+The stones that were in the temple are color slightly reddish, it is because of the andesite stones type.